greyhypotheses/greyhypotheses.github.io/index.md

 <br>

-The <a href="https://github.com/greyhypotheses" target="\_blank">repositories</a> of greyhypotheses are grouped into GitHub organisations.
-The [Structure](greyhypotheses/structure.md) section outlines these organisations.
-All repositories are outlined within <a href="https://github.com/greyhypotheses" target="\_blank">GitHub</a>.
+The <a href="https://github.com/greyhypotheses" target="\_blank">repositories</a> of greyhypotheses are grouped by GitHub Organization.
+The [Content](greyhypotheses/content.md) section outlines a few repositories by GitHub Organization; all repositories are outlined within <a href="https://github.com/greyhypotheses" target="\_blank">GitHub</a>.

-**Note**: Almost all the projects I have been involved in are private organisation/institution projects, hence the projects can neither be detailed nor shared.
+**Note**: Almost all the projects I have been involved in are private organisation/institution projects, hence most projects can neither be detailed nor shared.